Taranyi/fheroes2/docs/deployments/WEB_DEPLOYMENT.md

 * Listens for completion of the upstream `Make` workflow.
 * Pulls the latest GitHub Release and extracts the ZIP bundle.
-* Builds and Deploys the Github Pages with the bundle.
+* Builds and Deploys the GitHub Pages with the bundle.

 ## GitHub Workflows Summary